top of page

 Policy level considerations and coaching

-Knowing the current levels of employee satisfaction can help inform an action plan, and help you to consider the suite of current policies you have in place for EDI.
-For larger organisations, there may be one or more top level leaders devoted to EDI offering knowledge, expertise, capacity and drive, compared to smaller organisations where this may be lacking and as a result may reduce the quality and impact and focus of policies.
-With the rise of Agent AI, it may be possible in the future for even small organisations to have continuous access to expertise, which may lend a hand in formulating and writing policy.
-This is not a 'quick fix - copy and paste' exercise, but more that the agent could create the thinking prompts, advice, suggestions and options to help organisations build effective policies right for the specific organisation whilst also using AI to help benchmark and challenge.
+With the rise of Agent AI, it may be possible in the future for even small organisations to have continuous access to expertise, with AI playing the role of EDI expert, which would be very useful in formulating and writing policy.
+This is not a 'quick fix - copy and paste' exercise, but more that the agent could create the thinking prompts, advice, suggestions and options to help organisations build effective policies that are right for the specific organisation whilst also using AI to help benchmark and challenge.
 Some organisations are turning to freelance HR experts to help create the policies.

-What is clear from some highly effective policies is that they have heavily drawn on employee voice (or voices beyond the organisation that fit that employee profile) to really drill down and understand very specific challenges, e.g. for employees with children this may stem from financial support to engage in fertility treatment, considering solutions for morning sickness during pregnancy (paid leave, staggered start and finish), access to different types of childcare support including when children are ill, or different types of flexibility in where someone works at specific points in a parenting journey.
+Highly effective policies draw heavily on employee voice (or national voices that fit the employee profile) to really drill down and understand very specific challenges, e.g. for employees with children this may be financial support to engage in fertility treatment, considering solutions for morning sickness during pregnancy (paid leave, staggered start and finish), access to different types of childcare support including when children are ill, or different types of flexibility as to where someone works at specific points in a parenting journey.
+Only through understanding the employee needs, struggles, and experiences can an effective policy be created.
+How are you building this knowledge base?

-• When I am hearing you talk about the issue, it is making me think about how the policies in your organisation work.
-Can you give examples of specific, tangible daily challenges that a policy (like paid leave for morning sickness) aims to solve?
+• Can you give examples of specific, tangible daily challenges that a policy (like paid leave for morning sickness) aims to solve?

-• I am wondering if it is a policy issue, an access issue or something else?
+• Is it a policy issue, an access issue, or something else, like culture and perception?
 If an employee came to you tomorrow, would they know exactly how to access that specific solution, e.g. requesting reduced hours?
+Would they feel comfortable in making the request?

 • In what ways does the unwritten culture impact on people using the policies?